UoB-OOP/coms10017/SETUP.md

 the console can find where Java is.

- 1. Open *Control Panel*, in `\System and Security\System` click on `Advanced system settings` on the left
+ 1. Open *Control Panel*, in `\System and Security\System` click on `Advanced system settings` on the left.
+On Windows 10, typing `env` in the Start menu search should bring up the correct window without going through Control Panel.
  2. Open `Environment Variables...` on the bottom
- 3. Find `Path` or `PATH` in the User variable list, create one if it does not already exist.
-Set the value to the `bin` directory of your Java install, eg: `C:\Program Files\Java\jdk1.8.0_102\bin`
+ 3. Find `Path` or `PATH` in the User variable list, creating one if it does not already exist.
+Add the path to the `bin` directory of your Java install, eg: `C:\Program Files\Java\jdk1.8.0_102\bin`
  4. Add a new variable and name it `JAVA_HOME` in User variable list, set the value to the install directory, eg: